A Brief History of the Grey Swan Inn Bed & Breakfast

 Jim graduated from Washington State University and joined the Peace Corps.
 After 2 years in the Marshall Islands, he worked briefly at a lumber mill in Oregon before getting a position at Wolf Creek Job Corps Center in Glide, OR.
 That transitioned into a Human Resource position with the USDA Forest Service which Jim made into a 34 year career.
 The Forest Service took Jim from Oregon to West Virginia (where he met Christine), then to Arkansas, Georgia, and finally Washington, DC.

 Christine was raised in West Virginia and had lived in Alabama and Georgia prior to meeting Jim.
 Her work skills have been primarily in medical administration.
 She brings her skills in organization, community involvement, problem-solving, and networking to The Grey Swan.
 Christine loves to bake, read, and entertain which transfers beautifully to innkeeping, as well.

 Jim and Christine have five children between them and share their ten grandchildren.
-Resident dog, Chelsea, and cat, Smokie, are their current children since their own children are scattered across the US.
+Resident dog, Chelsea, is their current child since their own children are scattered across the US.
 Both are active in Blackstone, Virginia, volunteering in community organizations and community theater.
 Pick up The Courier-Record, Blackstone’s weekly newspaper, and you may see one or both mentioned!